 Over 40 years after, Nike still is very much involved in the world of tennis.
 In 2014, the brand decided to change the collection’s name from Nike Tennis to Nike Court.
 It builds on the DNA of Nike Tennis by incorporating the style of the past with the finest of today’s performance technology.

 Among the latest releases is the Nike Court Vision Low.
-It has a silhouette that looks like Air Force One, a bestselling basketball shoe from 1982.
+This addition to the Nike Court Vision collection has a silhouette that looks like Air Force One, a bestselling basketball shoe from 1982.
 This low-top shoe has a leather upper and cupsole construction, giving a nostalgic style, comfort, and enhanced durability.

 - The Nike Court Vision is also available in a mid-top silhouette.